bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

-RevEye: Reverse image search extension for Google Chrome to search visually similar images across multiple search engines simultaneously: https://github.com/steven2358/reveye
+RevEye - Reverse image search extension for Google Chrome to search visually similar images across multiple search engines simultaneously: https://github.com/steven2358/reveye

 Buster - Captcha solver extension for humans, available for Chrome, Edge and Firefox: https://github.com/dessant/buster

 Check Google User - Check for the existence of an email on Google platforms: https://github.com/ranlo/check-google-user

+w2vgrep is a command-line tool that performs semantic searches on text input using word embeddings.
+It's designed to find semantically similar matches to the query, going beyond simple string matching.
+Supports multiple languages.
+The experience is designed to be similar to grep: https://github.com/arunsupe/semantic-grep

 Fake where your phone is located (Mock location for Android).
 Sometimes you need to fake the location of your device (for privacy or to test an app).
 Fake Traveler provides you a map to select the location where you want your phone to be: https://github.com/mcastillof/FakeTraveler